 Klaudia Wittmann

 Klaudia Wittmann is a dancer, choreographer and researcher.
-She began her movement practice as an elite rhythmic gymnast and member of the German national team from age 13.
+She began her movement practice as a rhythmic gymnast and member of the German national team from age 13.
 In 2009, she pursued her professional training in dance and physical theatre at London Studio Centre (UAL) and Jasmin Vardimon Company (JV2).
 She later completed an MA in Dance Movement Psychotherapy at Goldsmiths University.